Achievements

 We partnered with the White House Council on Women and Girls to bring girls and service providers from over 17 states together to discuss the various issues impacting marginalized girls, and to engage in solution-focused discussions in the areas of education, child welfare, juvenile justice, child sex trafficking, and pregnant and parenting girls.

-CONGRESSIONAL AWARD FOR VICTIM ADVOCACY
+R4G EXECUTIVE DIRECTOR AWARDED CONGRESSIONAL HONOR FOR VICTIM ADVOCACY

 Rights4Girls Executive Director Yasmin Vafa was awarded the Lois Haight Award for Excellence and Innovation by the U.S. House of Representatives Victims’ Rights Caucus for legislative advocacy on behalf of trafficking survivors.